Womens' Certificate Program

 Certificates and Degree

-The BVBID awards a Certificate in Biblical Studies to the women who successfully complete the required seventeen courses over a period of two years.
+The Bear Valley Bible Institute awards a Certificate in Biblical Studies to the women who successfully complete the required sixteen courses over a period of two years.
 This certificate can be earned by attending Monday and Wednesday night classes.
-These classes are from 6:00 p.m. to 8:30 p.m.
+Monday night classes are held from 7:00 p.m. to 9:30 p.m. and the Wednesday night classes run from 6:30 p.m. to 8:30 p.m.
+WE DO NOT OFFER ANY OF OUR COURSES ONLINE.
 Both married and single women attend these classes.
 Most who attend are the wives of the preacher students.
 It is the responsibility of the husbands to baby sit while wives attend class.
 On Wednesday nights it is the husband’s responsibility to take the children to their Wednesday night class at 7:00 p.m. and pick them up at 8:00 p.m.

 - Major Biblical Doctrines